broadinstitute/cromwell/docs/tutorials/Containers.md

 #### Docker on Cloud

-It is strongly advised that you provide Docker tags to tasks that will run on Cloud backends, and in fact most Cloud providers require it.
+It is strongly advised that you provide a Docker image to tasks that will run on Cloud backends, and in fact most Cloud providers require it.

 It might be possible to use an alternative container engine, but this is not recommended if Docker is supported.